Coping with the new compliance rules

 A pre-approval of finance is usually conditional, often on the property being an acceptable form of security to the lender, and on serviceability calculations completed by the lender at the time an application for finance is made.
 The property you may wish to buy may not be an acceptable form of security to the bank.

 Furthermore, you may fail the bank's benchmark calculations when you make your application for finance.
 Banks have historically assessed a borrower on a principal and interest basis, usually adding a 2% margin to the interest rate they intend to charge a borrower.
 This methodology is used even when the borrower is intending to borrow funds on an interest-only basis.
-That margin has recently increased from the 2% benchmark (and you can read more about this in Salesh Chand's recent blog
+That margin has recently increased from the 2% benchmark (and you can read more about this in Salesh Chand's recent blog on finance challenges for property investors

 ).
 Consequently, borrowers are failing to achieve finance and are often forced to resort to non-bank lenders.
 Involving a non-bank lender frequently means additional time must be spent by the professionals involved in the transaction, including the professional trustee.
 Case study – getting organised in advance